How to open a savings account for a baby or child

 A savings account is a good tool for teaching children financial basics and responsibility.

 Yuliya is based in Portland, Oregon.
-When she’s not scouring the fine print of deposit agreements, she can be found hiking around the local stratovolcanoes, printing greeting cards on her antique letterpress and painting super simple watercolor landscapes.
+When she’s not scouring the fine print of deposit agreements, she can be found hiking around the local stratovolcanoes, printing greeting cards on her antique letterpress and painting extremely simple watercolor landscapes.

 Don’t be afraid to change bank accounts, especially if your savings account is paying you nothing.
 There’s really no reason to miss out on the free money of a high APY.